Olegshipu95/ShipOS/README.md

 ### License and Ownership

-ShipOS is a proprietary project.
-All code, documentation, and contributions are the exclusive property of the ShipOS project owner.
+untitled-os is a proprietary project.
+All code, documentation, and contributions are the exclusive property of the untitled-os project owner.

 **Important Legal Notice:**

 - **Contributor Assignment Agreement**: All contributors must sign the [Contributor Assignment Agreement](CONTRIBUTOR_ASSIGNMENT.md) before contributing.

-- **Exclusive Rights**: ShipOS retains full rights to:
+- **Exclusive Rights**: untitled-os retains full rights to:
   - Close or restrict access to the repository
   - Prohibit distribution of the code
   - Sell, license, or commercialize the project